Police Quest, police officer turned game designer

 The Police Quest brand would live on and Ken Williams would find Walls’ replacement at the highest tier with retired chief of the Los Angeles Police Department, Daryl F. Gates.
 Unlike Walls, who wrote the story of the first three titles, Gates was mostly used as a technical advisor for the police elements and tactics.
 The following installments would slowly steer away from the adventure game genre and eventually completely lose the Police Quest branding.

-Police Quest (IV) Open Season was released in November of 1993, just in time for the all-important Christmas sales (Left).
+Police Quest: Open Season was released in November of 1993, just in time for the all-important Christmas sales (Left).

 A CD-ROM version was released in 1996 with audible narration and dialogues, enhanced graphics for inventory items, menus, and some of the close-up scenes (Right)